 Hand in Hand is a beautifully designed book published by Lark Crafts (based about five minutes away from me in Asheville, NC!) with a chapter by each of 20 contributors—all crafty bloggers you may know.

-Here's a list of the other contributors:
+Here’s a list of the other craft bloggers with kids craft projects in this book ::

 - Jackie Boucher (weelife)